Deck Inspection | Tufdek™

 What About Deck Railings?

-Safety includes a variety of factors – stairways and deck railings as well.
+A deck inspection and safety guidelines include a variety of factors – stairways and deck railings as well.
 Deck railing failure is primarily more common than a full deck failure, it just doesn’t attract as much attention as railing failure doesn’t generally result in as much damage or injury and are not reported as regularly.
-That being said, any deck structure should be thorough deck inspection, at least annually by the homeowner (during maintenance is a good time), to ensure that all railings are securely attached.
-Another key area is the handrail on stairs, even those that are securely attached might not offer enough traction to prevent a slip from becoming a fall.
+That being said, any deck structure should have a thorough deck inspection, at least annually by the homeowner (during maintenance is a good time), to ensure that all railings are securely attached.
+Another key area is the handrail on stairs.
+Even those that are securely attached might not offer enough traction to prevent a slip from becoming a fall.

 Is Older Decking More Of A Concern?

 While there is a slight correlation between older decking and deck failure, age is not as much of a concern as the overall construction.
+See our post on deck construction.
 There is also no correlation between deck failures and the use of a professional contractor or the application of a permit – although certainly having professional input and following city building guidelines will have an impact on the usability and longevity of your deck.

 What Are Your Decking Options?

 If you are building a new deck, get a professional to assist you – the last thing you want is to find out that your deck is unsafe or to put someone in danger.
-For upgrades to existing decks, an Authorized Tufdek Dealer can determine whether there are areas of your deck that require reinforcement, as well as ensuring that your finished deck has the correct slope to prevent water from pooling and causing damage.
+For upgrades to existing decks, an Authorized Tufdek Dealer can determine whether there are areas of your deck that require reinforcement, as well as ensuring that the finished deck has the correct slope to prevent water from pooling and causing damage.
 A correctly installed Tufdek vinyl deck membrane can provide a fully waterproof decking option to protect the underlying structure for a long-term, safe, solution.
+Check out our blog on waterproof decking materials.

 Contact Us Today